Rahul-Encoded/DevOOPs/AzDevOpsDemoGenerator/README.md

 # Azure DevOps Demo Generator
 ### To Directly start working you can go to docs -> Images and read RunApplication.md

 This will automate the creation of a new Azure DevOps project within your account that is prepopulated with content (work items, repos, etc.) required for the lab.
-THen you can follow the steps mentioned in this repo.
+Then you can follow the steps mentioned in this repo.

 ## About